 - A U.S. Citizen or eligible non-citizen

 - Enrolled in a degree or certificate program at Lyndon

 - In good standing on any federal student loan payments (you may not owe a refund on previously awarded financial aid)

-- Enrolled for at least 6 credit hours (3 credit hours for Pell Grant eligibility only)
+- Enrolled at least half time (6 credit hours (3 credit hours for Pell Grant eligibility only).

 - Making satisfactory academic progress*